dubirl/FuelChainDAP/README.md

 Check all the the above pre requsites are in stalled

-Pull down the files using one of the following options
+Pull down the files using one of the following 2 options

-Copy the zip file down or use the following GIT command
+1. Copy the zip file down and extract into a folder on the root of C:\

-To Run
+2. USE the following GIT command

 `git clone https://github.com/dubirl/FuelChainDAP.git`

-The will pull the contents into a folder under the users\profilename
+The will pull the contents into a folder called FuelchainDap under the users\profilename\

-Make sure there are not *.json files in the fuelchaindap\build\contracts prior to initialising FuelChain DAPP
+Please note: Make sure there are not *.json files in the fuelchaindap\build\contracts prior to initialising FuelChain DAPP

 Start up Ganache and ensure that is it running.
 From a dos prompt navigate to the \fuelchainDap folder and run the following commands